 What is Organic Gardening?

-Organic gardening is a method of growing plants, fruits, and vegetables without the use of chemical fertilizers, pesticides, herbicides, or genetically modified organisms (GMOs).
+Organic gardening is a method of growing plants, fruits, and vegetables without the use of chemical fertilizers, synthetic pesticides, herbicides, or genetically modified organisms (GMOs).
 The primary goal of organic gardening is to work in harmony with nature, promoting soil health, biodiversity, and sustainable agricultural practices.
 Plants and animals depend on each other for survival in a garden.
 The variety of life in all its forms is called biodiversity.
 It includes the number of species, their genetic variation and the interaction of these life forms within complex ecosystems.

 Gardens with attention to nature are extremely important for biodiversity.
 The interaction between plants, animals, people, climate, and environment makes nature an incredibly fascinating and complex tangle and is called ecology.
 The more you learn to work with nature, even in the smallest garden, the more you will enjoy its magnificence.